deepanshs/mrinversion/docs/introduction.rst

 In the case of the shielding tensor, this corresponds to solving for the distribution of anisotropy and asymmetry parameters of the second-rank traceless shielding tensor through an inversion of a pure anisotropic frequency spectrum.
-The pure anisotropic frequency spectra are the cross-sections of the 2D isotropic `v.s` anisotropic correlation spectrum, such as the magic-angle hopping (MAH), 2D One Pulse (TOP) MAS, magic-angle turning (MAT), magic-angle flipping (MAF), Variable Angle Correlation Spectroscopy (VACSY), phase adjusted spinning sideband (PASS), extended chemical shift
+The pure anisotropic frequency spectra are the cross-sections of the 2D isotropic `vs.` anisotropic correlation spectrum, such as the magic-angle hopping (MAH), 2D One Pulse (TOP) MAS, magic-angle turning (MAT), magic-angle flipping (MAF), Variable Angle Correlation Spectroscopy (VACSY), phase adjusted spinning sideband (PASS), extended chemical shift